AlexsLemonade/refinebio-docs/docs/faq.md

 #### How do you process the data?

-We process samples run on [supported microarray platforms](https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_microarray_platforms.csv) with Single-Channel Array Normalization (SCAN) and transcriptomic samples run on [supported sequencing platforms](https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_rnaseq_platforms.txt) with Salmon and tximport.
+We process samples run on <a href ="https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_microarray_platforms.csv" target = "blank">supported microarray platforms</a> with Single-Channel Array Normalization (SCAN) and transcriptomic samples run on <a href ="https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_rnaseq_platforms.txt" target = "blank">supported sequencing platforms</a> with Salmon and tximport.
 Please see the **Processing Information** section for more details.

 #### What type of data does refine.bio support?

 refine.bio currently supports gene expression data, specifically genome-scale microarray and RNA-seq data.
-See our supported [microarray](https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_microarray_platforms.csv) and [RNA-seq](https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_rnaseq_platforms.txt) platforms.
+See our supported <a href ="https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_microarray_platforms.csv" target = "blank">microarray</a> and <a href ="https://github.com/AlexsLemonade/refinebio/blob/dev/config/supported_rnaseq_platforms.txt" target = "blank">RNA-seq</a> platforms.

 #### What does "corrected" metadata mean?